diodemusic/lulu/README.md

 from pyke import Pyke

 # We always initialize the API like this
+# You'll need a valid api key from the Riot games developer website
-# Check examples/example.py for loading an api key from a .env file
+# Check examples/example.py for loading your api key from a .env file
 api = Pyke("API_KEY")

 # Every pyke method follows the same convention as the Riot API